Eloise-es/Eloise-es.github.io/README.md

 *   ⏱  Time sheet, to track working hours and hours spent on various projects
 *   📂  Text de-formatter, takes text from PDF etc and removes extra line breaks except where there are real paragraph breaks
 *   🌦️  Home display screen showing weather, events, reminders etc, for use in the home
+*   🥘  Mini recipe website with some of my favourite recipes

 ### Built with...
 <p align="left">